PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/tutorial_NAMD.md

 toc_sticky: true
 ---

-This section will be on how to use NAMD Energy to calculate the interaction energy between SARS-CoV-2 RBD and ACE2.
-Be sure to have gone through *<a href="VMDTutorial" target="_blank">Setting up VMD</a>* on how to install VMD and load molecules into the program.
+In this tutorial, will use NAMD Energy to calculate the interaction energy between SARS-CoV-2 RBD and ACE2 as well as compute how much interaction energy the loop site contributes.
+Be sure to have installed VMD and know how to load molecules into the program.
+If you need a refresher, go to the <a href="tutorial_visualization" target="_blank">Visualization Tutorial</a>.
 In addition to VMD, make sure to download <a href="https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD" target="_blank">NAMD</a>.
-One of the steps will require you to provide the path to *NAMD*.
+One of the steps may require you to provide the path to *NAMD*.

 First, load <a href="https://www.rcsb.org/structure/6vw1" target="_blank">6vw1</a> into VMD.
 Afterwards, we will need to create a protein structure file (<a href="https://www.ks.uiuc.edu/Training/Tutorials/namd/namd-tutorial-unix-html/node23.html" target="_blank">PSF</a>) of 6vw1 in order to simulate the molecule.
 We will be using the VMD plugin *Atomatic PSF Builder* to create the file.
 From *VMD Main*, go to *Extensions>Modeling>Automatic PSF Builder*.